pachyderm/docs/content/2.4.x/deploy-manage/deploy/deploy-w-tls.md

 #### Self-Signed & Custom Certificates

-When using self signed certificates or custom certificate authority, you must set `global.customCaCerts` to `true` to add Pachyderm's certificate and CA to the list of trusted authorities for console and enterprise.
+When using self signed certificates or custom certificate authority (instead of Lets Encrypt, HashiCorp Vault, or Venafi), you must set `global.customCaCerts` to `true` to add Pachyderm's certificate and CA to the list of trusted authorities for console and enterprise.

 If you are using a custom ca-signed cert, **you must include the full certificate chain in the root.crt file**.